 Whole life insurance policies are a type of permanent coverage, and they build up a cash value over time that you can borrow against or withdraw through policy loans.
 This cash value can be used for expenses like home repairs or renovations, medical bills, or even travel.

-The different types of life insurance policies and what they offer
+Different types of life insurance policies and what they offer

-Now that we've looked at some of the ways life insurance can help you during retirement, let's take a closer look at the different types of life insurance policies and what they offer.
+Now that we've looked at some of the ways life insurance can help you during retirement, let's take a closer look at the different types of life policies and what they offer.

 Term life insurance covers you for a specific period of time – typically 10, 20, or 30 years.
 During that time, you'll pay premiums (monthly payments) to keep your coverage in place.